Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 September 2024 01.31.21 UTC
+- WIB: Kamis, 12 September 2024 02.17.51 UTC
-- WITA: Kamis, 12 September 2024 02.31.21 UTC
+- WITA: Kamis, 12 September 2024 03.17.51 UTC
-- WIT: Kamis, 12 September 2024 03.31.21 UTC
+- WIT: Kamis, 12 September 2024 04.17.51 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: motivational
+Kategori: friendship